noodlecollie/v2mp/V2MP.md

 The following states are applicable to any device port and its associated mailbox:

 * Available: the port is attached to a device.
 If a port is not attached to a device, it is considered unavailable, and no reads or writes may take place to or from its mailbox (ie. the port is never in a readable or writeable state).
 * Readable: the port's mailbox contains at least one unconsumed message byte, ready for the program to read.
-A port may not be in a readable and a writeable state at the same time.
 * Writeable: the port's mailbox contains at least one byte of free space, ready for the program to write to.
-A port may not be in a writeable and a readable state at the same time.
 * Busy: if the port is _neither_ readable _nor_ writeable, it is considered busy.
 An unavailable port is always busy; an available port may be busy if the attached device is not currently ready to exchange messages.

+The following rules govern readable and writeable states:

+* A port may not be in a readable and a writeable state at the same time.
+* A device port may only be readable if it contains at least one message byte that can be read by the program.
+Once a device port becomes readable, it may not cease being readable until all bytes have been read by the program.
+* A device port may only be writeable if it has at least one byte of space that can be written to by the program.
+Once a device port becomes writeable, it may not cease being writeable until the program has committed a write.
+* Every time a program reads from a port, it must read at least one byte.
+* Every time a program writes to a port, it must write at least one byte.

 One common convention is for a device port to rotate between writeable and readable states (possibly with busy periods between these states), to correspond to function calls and responses.
 However, there is no rule that this convention must be followed.
 For example, a port may go from writeable to busy, and then back to writeable, without ever becoming readable.
 Which state transition convention is followed is up to the device that is attached to the port.